ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     Start-InformationBarrierPoliciesApplication -ResearchIBPolicy
     ```

-7. Validate the policy application by running the **Get-InformationBarrierPoliciesApplicationStatus** cmdlet.
+7. Validate the policy application by running the **Get-InformationBarrierPoliciesApplicationStatus** cmdlet in the Office 365 Security & Compliance Center:

     ```
     Get-InformationBarrierPoliciesApplicationStatus -All -InvestorsIBPolicy